codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 The [Codefresh CLI](https://codefresh-io.github.io/cli/) can read one of the connected [git authentication contexts](https://codefresh-io.github.io/cli/contexts/get-context/) and use that token for a custom clone step.

-Here is an example for Github
+Here is an example for GitHub

 ```yaml